basscss/deprecated/README.md

-:warning: **This module is deprecated as of release 7.0** :warning:
+** This module has been deprecated in favor of basscss-btn-primary **

 This module provides simple, solid button color styles.